 - Its scope goes beyond the executive branch.
 Due to the size of the federal bureaucracy, it often takes on responsibilities that are reserved for the legislative or judicial branches.
 These convergences prevent a proper system of checks and balances.

-- Bureaucracies are inherently political.
+- It's inherently political.
 Bureaucrats (such as cabinet members and ambassadors) are appointed by politicians rather than being elected.
 Many people worry that they work for the current administration rather than for the people.

 Learn More About Government